robmab/RallyWorld/wp-content/plugins/so-css/readme.txt

 == Screenshots ==
 1. Inspector for finding elements on your site.
-2. Simple visual controls including a background image uploader.
+2. Simple visual controls, including a background image uploader.
 3. A full CSS editor that works in real-time with a preview of your site.
 4. Code completion for all your theme's selectors.